-Left ventricular reconstructive surgery allows the surgeon to remove the scarred, dead area of heart tissue and/or the aneurysm and return the left ventricle to a more normal shape.
+Left ventricular reconstructive surgery (or aneurysm repair surgery) allows the surgeon to remove the scarred, dead area of heart tissue and/or the aneurysm and return the left ventricle to a more normal shape.
 The goal is to improve heart failure and/or angina (chest pain) symptoms and possibly improve the pumping ability of your heart.
-Miller Family Heart & Vascular Institute at Cleveland Clinic has been performing these surgeries for many years with great success.

 Other Names for Left Ventricular Reconstructive Surgery

 Various surgeons who have published their experiences use different names to describe the procedure.
 Here are some other terms that describe the same or a similar procedure:

 - Endoventricular circular patch plasty repair

 - Dor, or modified Dor, procedure (to credit Vincent Dor, MD, who authored many articles on the procedure he began performing in the early 1980s)